biringaChi/PACE/README.md

 Software performance microbenchmarking is a standardized procedure to experimentally analyze the execution time of non-functional components of the software, such as code snippets.
 Test case results serve as the microbenchmarks, ground truth target variables fed to implemented predictive models for performance predictions.

 ## Rolling Predicitons & Deduplication
 >Rolling Predictions.
 CCS: Current Code State.
 The features of a CCS given commit n a re trained on a regression model to predict the performance impact of CCS at commit n+1.
-Following that, CAFA uses n+1 features in predicting n+2.
-CAFA performs rolling predictions until n+n (the latest CCS).
+Following that, PAK-PP uses n+1 features in predicting n+2.
+PAK-PP performs rolling predictions until n+n (the latest CCS).
 <p align="center"> <img src="..doc/roll.svg" width="60%"> </p>

 ## Code Stylometry Feature Engineering